Telephone Skills are in my DNA

 During our first planning call, I outlined the two hour presentation I planned to give.
 Telephone skills were mentioned as a minuscule part of the curriculum and almost dismissed as unnecessary.
 However, everyone at the Mayo Clinic is open to learning from others.
 We agreed it would be a part of my presentation.
 One of the Collaborative teams decided to use my techniques for more effective telephone calls as their service improvement initiative.
 When the Collaborative teams met six months later, the group that worked on telephone communications demonstrated remarkable results in staff and patient satisfaction.
 In the planning calls for the following years, I was advised to “include those telephone skills everyone liked so much.”

 In 2015, Yale New Haven Health established a centralized call center for providing information on employee benefits.
 I was hired to work with their newly formed call center team before the center opened.

 When researching my book, Higher HCAHPS Scores: The Willing to Recommend Approach, I reviewed thousands of social media posts and was disappointed to see how few of the positive comments and how many of the negative comments were about telephone care experiences.

 All of my work experience is in health care.
 I understand how busy your work life is and I specialize in techniques that take little or no time.

-Give me a few minutes a day for three weeks and watch how these skills will change the way you feel about telephone calls.
+A few minutes a day for two weeks will change the way your team feels about telephone calls.